aerospike/aerospike-graph-service/docs/blogs/BIDIRECTIONAL_SEARCH_PART_1.md

 # Bidirectional Search Part I

+This is part one of a two part series on bidirectional search.

+This first part will explore:
+- Deriving expressions for search time when applying bidirectional search
+- Queries that can be used to implement bidirectional search in Gremlin
+- Comparing search time of bidirectional search to unidirectional search

+The second part will explore:
+- How to implement bidirectional search in a TinkerPop strategy
+- Comparing a strategy to a query for bidirectional search

+# Overview

-Bidirectional search is a type of graph search algorithm.
+Bidirectional search is a graph search algorithm.
 Bidirectional search can be used to find the path between two constrained areas of the graph.
 It runs two simultaneous searches; one forward from the initial state, and one backward from the goal, stopping when the two meet in the middle.